gsdndeer/Real-time-backpack-recommendation-based-on-object-detect/README.md

 # Real-time-bag-recommendation-based-on-object-detection
-A system uses YOLOv3 to detect the bag and recommends the similar bags.
+A system uses YOLOv3 to detect the bag and recommends the similar bags in real-time.

 <img src="https://github.com/gsdndeer/Real-time-bag-recommendation-based-on-object-detection/blob/master/figures/demo.gif">